keatonb/Pyriod/docs/tutorial.md

 # Tutorial

-Pyriod is primarily meant to be run interactively in a Jupyter Notebook (does not work in JupiterLab because of Qgrid compatibility issues; convenient functions for scripting analyses without the GUI are being developed).
+Pyriod is primarily meant to be run interactively in a Jupyter Notebook (does not work in JupiterLab because of Qgrid compatibility issues).
 To display the interactive widgets, you must type the `%matplotlib widget` magic command at the top of your Jupyter notebook.
 Then import Pyriod.
 ````
 %matplotlib widget
 from Pyriod import Pyriod
 ````
-Time series data can be provided as a lightkurve.LightCurve object (preferred) or from time and flux arrays when the Pyriod class is instantiated.
+Time series data must be passed as a lightkurve.LightCurve object when the Pyriod class is instantiated.
 ````
 import lightkurve as lk
-lc = lk.search_lightcurvefile('TIC 257459955',mission='TESS',sector=3).download().get_lightcurve("PDCSAP_FLUX").flatten(2161).remove_outliers(5)
+lc = lk.search_lightcurve('TIC 257459955',mission='TESS',sector=3)[0].download().remove_nans().flatten(2161).remove_outliers(5)

 pyriod = Pyriod(lc)
 ````
-For now, the times are expected to be given in days and frequencies will be displayed in microHz, though providing other unit options is as planned improvement.
-The units for providing signal amplitudes can be chosen from `['relative', 'percent', 'ppt', 'ppm', 'mma']`.
+The times in the light curve are expected to be given in days.
+Frequencies can be either in microHertz (default) or 1/day (`freq_unit="1/d"`).
+The units for providing signal amplitudes can be chosen with `amp_unit=` one of `['relative', 'percent', 'ppt', 'ppm', 'mma']`.

-## Time Series tab
+## Time Series cell

 To display and interact with the time series data, call
 ````
 pyriod.TimeSeries()
 ````
 You can zoom around on or save the figure from the toolbar.
 As you fit frequency solutions, the red line will display the current model.
-From the accordion dropdown you can access options, including choosing whether to display the original or residuals time series, as well as folding the time series on some frequency.
+From the accordion dropdown you can access additional options, including choosing whether to display the original or residuals time series, as well as folding the time series on some frequency.

+Without the pan or zoom tools selected, you can select points you want to exclude from your fit with a lasso selector, and exclude them with delete or backspace.
+You can restore these points under the options tab.

 ![Screenshot](img/TimeSeries.png)

-## Periodogram tab
+## Periodogram cell

-Access the periodogram tab by calling
+Access the periodogram cell by calling
 ````
 pyriod.Periodogram()
 ````